vislyhq/visly-state/website/docs/syncing.md

 export const appState = syncedState('appstate', { items: [] })
 ```

-We will also add the following configuration code att the root of our application, `index.js` id using create-react-app.
+We'll also add the following configuration code at the root of our application - `index.js` if using create-react-app.

 ```tsx
 import { setSyncAdapter, WSSSyncAdapter } from '@visly/state'